icdevsorg/ovs-ledger/icrc85.md

 ### Data Definitions

-This section defines the data structures and types used throughout the CycleShare system.
+This section defines the data structures and types used throughout the OVS system.

 #### Shares